Azure/slm-innovator-lab/3_llmops-aistudio/3_2_prototyping/lab3.2.3_promptflow_with_code.md

 - An Azure subscription where you can create an AI Hub and AI project Resource.
 - Online endpoint of the phi3 fine-tuned model in Azure ML Studio
-- Deployed gpt4o model in Azure AI Studio
+- Deployed gpt4o model in Azure AI Foundry

 ### Task